jtlapp/electron-affinity/README.md

 await global.mainApis.uploadApi.upload(filename);
 ```

-Windows are able to bind to main APIs after main has installed them, but a window must wait for each binding to complete before using the binding.
+Windows are able to bind to main APIs after the main process has installed them, but a window must wait for each binding to complete before using the binding.
 This requires the bindings to occur within asynchronous functions.
 One way to do this is to create a function for just this purpose:

 ```ts
 // src/frontend/main_apis.ts